tokenized/docs/protocol-actions.md

 <a name="action-contract-offer"></a>
 #### Contract Offer

-Allows the issuer to tell the smart contract what they want the details (labels, data, T&C's, etc.) of the contract to be on-chain in a public and immutable way.
+Allows the issuer to tell the smart contract what they want the details (labels, data, T&C's, etc.) of the Contract to be on-chain in a public and immutable way.
 The Contract Offer action 'initializes' a generic smart contract that has been spun up by either the smart contract operator or the issuer.
-This on-chain action allows for the positive response from the smart contract with either a contract Formation Action or a Rejection Action.
+This on-chain action allows for the positive response from the smart contract with either a Contract Formation Action or a Rejection Action.

 <table>
     <tr>